Shipping Perishable

 how to ship seafood safely

-As a great healthy alternative to meat, seafood mainly includes fin and groundfish (haddock, plaice, cod, tuna), crustacean shellfish (crab, lobster, shrimp), gastropods (periwinkles, sea-snails) and bivalve molluscan shellfish (oysters, cockles, clams, mussels).
+Seafood including fin and groundfish (haddock, plaice, cod, tuna), crustacean shellfish (crab, lobster, shrimp), gastropods (periwinkles, sea-snails) and bivalve molluscan shellfish (oysters, cockles, clams, mussels)– is highly perishable by nature.
+Like any perishable item, seafood can spoil or bruise if not shipped carefully.

 As such, it’s important to have a strong understanding of the requirements and unique preparation process entailed in safely delivering seafood to its destination.